Armed forces support

 South Tyneside Veteran Walkway

-South Tyneside Council is supporting the National Veterans' Walk charity to create a new walkway feature in the North Marine Park in South Shields.
+South Tyneside Council is continuing to supporting the National Veterans' Walk charity to create a walkway feature in the North Marine Park in South Shields.

-It will be made up of personalised stones bearing the names, regiment and years of service of both serving and former members of the armed forces.
+It is currently made up of more than 40 personalised stones bearing the names, regiment and years of service of both serving and former members of the armed forces.

 Granite plaques